 6. The MSGin5G Server sends each segmented message to the MSGin5G Client 2.
 If any segment as a separate message is not received within the expected time (based on configuration) then proceed to step 8.

 7. The MSGin5G Client 2 reassembles all the segmented messages into a single MSGin5G message based on the information elements defined mentioned in step 2.
 If not all segments are received within expected time, then the MSGin5G Client 2 acts as Message receiver to recover the segments as described in clause 8.5.6 MSGin5G message segment recovery procedure, before continuing with rest of the steps.

+NOTE 1: Steps 7, 8 and 9 can also be performed by the MSGin5G Client functionality in the Message Gateway in case the recipient UE is a non-MSGin5G UE.

 8. The MSGin5G Client 2 sends Message received confirmation to the MSGin5G Client.
 The information elements defined in Table 8.5.2-2 are included in the request.
 The Result information element will contain "success" if the reassembly of the segments is success.
 Otherwise, the Result information element will contain "failure".